TravelSizedLions/TSL.FiniteStateMachine/README.md

 # HumanBuilders
 A framework for building agents that require a State Machine.
-To see how it's used, check out the [Player Character](https://github.com/hiltonjp/journey/tree/master/Assets/Production/0_Code/HumanBuilders/Characters/Player).
+To see how it's used, check out this real life [Player Character](https://github.com/hiltonjp/journey/tree/master/Assets/Production/0_Code/HumanBuilders/Characters/Player) example.

 * [What's a State Machine?](https://statecharts.github.io/what-is-a-state-machine.html#:~:text=An%20abstract%20state%20machine%20is,enters%20or%20exits%20that%20state.)